 What You can Do to Stay Healthy

 Everyone can take steps to stop the spread of disease.
-See the infographic below for best practices as recommended by the Utah Coronavirus Task Force.
+See the infographic below for best practices as recommended by the State of Utah's COVID-19 Response.

 Healthcare Access & Testing